 Salesforce scheduling buttons can be configured to prepopulate the booking form, or skip it altogether.
-This is enabled by the optional mapping step in the ScheduleOnce Salesforce setup wizard, where you can define the mapping between Salesforce record fields and ScheduleOnce Booking form fields.
+This is enabled by the optional mapping step in the Salesforce setup wizard, where you can define the mapping between Salesforce record fields and OnceHub Booking form fields.

-In this article, you will learn how to add the Schedule with related Contact button to the Opportunity record Page Layouts in Salesforce.
+In this article, you'll learn how to add the Schedule with related Contact button to the Opportunity record Page Layouts in Salesforce.

 To add the Schedule with related Contact button to the Opportunity Page layouts in Salesforce, you will need: